panoplymedia/challenges/sales_admin/sales_admin_app/README.md

 Models
-customer - has_many :items
+- item - belongs_to :customer belongs_to :merchant
-item - belongs_to :customer belongs_to :merchant
+- customer - has_many :items
-merchant - has_many :items
+- merchant - has_many :items
-user
+- user

 Features
 - interface to upload CSV data to DB